Mount Elbrus

 Mount Elbrus is the highest mountain in Russia and Europe.
 It is a dormant stratovolcano rising 5642 m above sea level, and is the highest volcano in Eurasia, as well as the tenth-most prominent peak in the world.
 It is situated in the southern Russian republic of Kabardino-Balkaria in the western extension of Ciscaucasia, and is the highest peak of the Caucasus Mountains.

 Elbrus has two summits, both of which are dormant volcanic domes.
 The taller, western summit is 5642 m; the eastern summit is 5621 m.
 The earliest recorded ascent of the eastern summit was on 10 July 1829 by a Circassian man named Khillar Khashirov, and the western summit in 1874 by a British expedition led by F. Crauford Grove and including Frederick Gardiner, Horace Walker and the Swiss guide Peter Knubel.

 Etymology

-The name Elbrus /ˈɛlbrus/ seems to have a connection with Alborz (also called Elburz), which is also the name of a long mountain range in northern Iran.
-The name is derived from Avestan Harā Bərəzaitī, a legendary mountain in Iranian mythology.
-Harā Bərəzaitī reflects Proto-Iranian *Harā Bṛzatī, which was reformed into Middle Persian as Harborz, and into Modern Persian as Alborz.
-Bṛzatī is the feminine form of the adjective *bṛzant ("high"), the reconstructed ancestor of Modern Ossetian bærzond ("high", "peak"), Modern Persian bārez ("high"), berāzande ("elegant"), and boland ("high", "tall"), and Modern Kurdish barez ("high").
-Harā may be interpreted as "watch" or "guard", from Indo-European *ser ("protect").
+The name Elbrus /ˈɛlbrus/ possibly shares a connection with Alborz, which itself is derived from Harā Bərəzaitī, a mythical mountain in the Zoroastrian religious tradition.
+It is unclear when the name of this mythical mountain came to be applied to actual locations, "any huge chain of mountains was probably given the name “Alborz.”
+The name "probably means “high watch/guard,” a common designation all over the world for mountains and high places".
 Circassians use the name "Uash-ha Makhua" which means "The mountain of happiness", The name "Mingi Taw" used by Karachays and Balkars means "Eternal Mountain" in Turkic languages.